mhstrkmp/100-days-of-code-RD1/log.md

 Code comes more and more out of my brain.
 I have to spend less time looking up how things are done.

+### R1D13
+Responsive Web Design Path by [freeCodeCamp.org](https://www.freecodecamp.org/)
+- Today I worked on the Portfolio Page as part of the path.
+- Not done yet but here a link to my work so far: https://codepen.io/mhstrkmp/pen/GRZQrJW